gabesullice/hades/README.md

 1. Finally, insert or download the fromt the avatar URL

 This chain of requests is often called the "waterfall."
-Each step needs to be completed before the next step can proceed, because the client can't know which resources to fetch in advance.
+Each step needs to be completed before the next step can proceed because the client can't know which resources to fetch in advance.

 In other words, the client can't know which users to fetch if it doesn't know which comments are on an issue... and the client can't know which comments to fetch without first fetching the issues.

 Hades solves this problem.
 By specifying the following request, a client can inform the Hades proxy which resources _it's going to fetch_ and Hades can then proactively